Dirk-/NanoBLEFlashPrefs/README.md

     	float anotherNumber;
 	} flashPrefs;

-This is how you read and write prefs:
+This is how you read and write preferences:

     NanoBLEFlashPrefs myFlashPrefs;
     flashPrefs prefs;

     int rc = myFlashPrefs.readPrefs(&prefs, sizeof(prefs));

+    // Prepare preference record for writing
+    strcpy(prefs.someString, "NanoBLEFlashPrefs Test");
+    prefs.aSetting = true;
+    prefs.someNumber = 42;
+    prefs.anotherNumber = 3.14;
+    // Write it to flash memory
     myFlashPrefs.writePrefs(&prefs, sizeof(prefs));

-Deleting prefs and garbage collection is also supported.
+Initialization of the library, writing or erasing flash memory are an asynchronous operations.
+You can test with `operationCompleted()` if `writePrefs()` or `deletePrefs()` is done.

+Garbage collection is also supported. `deletePrefs()` actually only invalidates a preference record, so flash usage gradually increases.
+Use `garbageCollection()` to clear the file system from all invalid (deleted) preference records.

 ## TODO